okpoEkpenyong/mangala/MancalaGame/src/Readme.md

    ```

-1. Open the project in Android Studio.
+1. Open the project in Android Studio or Visual Studio Code if you've configured it for Java Dev.
 1. Build and run the project.

 **How to Play**